Qasim-Hamid/Fitness-App/README.md

 # Fitness-App
 - Creates a workout for a user based on their preferances, using tkinter to render graphics in the app.
-A website of this app is
+Uses a text file written in JSON format to choose a workout when the user is creating a workout.

 # How to use